 If you’re a breastfeeding momma, then you’re going to be all about these gluten-free lactation bars.

-They’re perfect for breakfast, as a snack or for dessert.
+These gluten-free lactation bars are perfect for breakfast, as a snack or for dessert.
 And they have a dual purpose – they’ll boost your energy levels and hopefully also boost your milk supply.

 This recipe calls for gluten-free oats, so if you are sensitive to oats then maybe try my paleo lactation mithai instead.